Kitware/candela/docs/index.rst

       :language: html
       :linenos:

-2. Open ``index.html`` to display the resulting visualization in your browser.
+2. Open ``index.html`` in your browser to display the resulting visualization.

 Quick start - Python
 --------------------